Media Redundancy Protocol

 Step 5

-(For multiple rings) Repeat steps 1 to 4 for each additional ring.
+To configure multiple rings, repeat steps 1 to 4 for each additional ring.

 Configuration examples for MRP CLI mode